Blind rescue puppy captures hearts in new foster home | Globalnews.ca

 “It’s really nice to see a dog come into care who really needed it, especially in a time when most of the rescues in the province are at max capacity.”

-Senger said blind dogs like Luka, or dogs with medical histories like his, are more difficult to advertise for adoption.
+Senger said blind dogs like Luca, or dogs with medical histories like his, are more difficult to advertise for adoption.

 “It’s sort of about the lifestyle that you are willing to accommodate,” Senger said.